-Finally, the effect of combining the main feature of this paper, the CO^3 PDF, with the hinge feature 'f2' is tested and displayed in Table IV, columns $f1 \cup f2$, for the χ^2 distance measure, and similarly for the Hamming distance, Table V. The combined feature vector used consists of an adjoined f1 and f2, yielding a 1553-dimensional vector.
+Finally, the effect of combining the main feature of this paper, the $CO^3$ PDF, with the hinge feature "f2" is tested and displayed in Table 4, columns $f1 \cup f2$ , for the $\chi^2$ distance measure, and similarly for the Hamming distance, Table 5.
+The combined feature vector used consists of an adjoined f1 and f2, yielding a 1,553-dimensional vector.
 No feature-group weighing has been performed.
 Extensive optimization tests yielded only marginal improvements.
 All axes are thus scaled as probabilities.
-The CO^3 dimensions outnumber the hinge dimensions with a ratio of roughly 2:1.
-For the χ^2 distance, the range of Top-1 to Top-10 performance is 81% to 98% for the leave-one out test 'AB', and 94% to 100% for the disjoint test 'A vs B'.
-For the Hamming distance, the Top-1 results for leave-one out are better than the results for χ^2 , i.e., 87% compared to 81%, with little difference at Top-10.
+The $CO^3$ dimensions outnumber the hinge dimensions with a ratio of roughly 2:1.
+For the $\chi^2$ distance, the range of Top-1 to Top-10 performance is 81 percent to 98 percent for the leave-one out test "AB," and 94 percent to 100 percent for the disjoint test "A versus B." For the Hamming distance, the Top-1 results for leave-one out are better than the results for $\chi^2$ , i.e., 87 percent compared to 81 percent, with little difference at Top-10.